julsCadenas/LRT2-V1/README.md

 ## A LRT2 fare calculator

+The fare prices are calculated in Philippine Peso.
 This is a pretty simple java program that I made for practice purposes.

 the source code is found in the src folder.